AvaProtocol/OAK-docs/_docs/pallet-development.md

     }
     ```

- - `Schedule` - An open source software program application submitted to a campaign
+ - `Schedule` - The enum stores the execution time and rules of the task.
     ```
     pub enum Schedule {
       Fixed { execution_times: Vec<UnixTime>, executions_left: u32 },